folio-org/folio-org.github.io/guides/automation.md

 If an error message (in the 5** series) is shown for the entry point of these sites, then that probably means that it is in the process of being rebuilt (see its "Jenkins job" link).

+(There is also the Wiki page [Reference environments](https://folio-org.atlassian.net/wiki/spaces/FOLIJET/pages/513704182/Reference+environments) which lists some other environments related to ECS and Eureka.)

 ### Developer scratch environments

 Team-specific testing and development does not happen on these reference environments.